Home > Salvation

 * God has promised to preserve His truth in the Scriptures for all ages (Psalm 119:152,160; Isaiah 40:8; 30:8; John 12:48; 2 John 2; 1 Peter 1:23-25; 2 Peter 1:12-15; 2 Timothy 3:16,17).
-For hundreds of years until the late 1800’s all English Bibles included this verse.
-Would God have fulfilled His promise to preserve the truth if He allowed a verse to be included if it taught error, misleading all these people for all these years?
-[This may not prove the verse is authentic, but it proves it teaches truth.]
+Until the late 1800’s all English Bibles included Acts 8:37.
+Would God have fulfilled His promise to preserve the truth if He allowed a verse to be included that taught error for all these years?
+Again, whether or not we agree that the verse is authentic, we must all admit that what it teaches is true.

 What about you?
 Have you confessed Christ as a condition of your salvation?